 How will participants be selected?

-Participants will be selected through a competitive process based on their written applications reviewed by a panel consisting of the Director of CHERISH-DE, other CHERISH-DE Co-Investigators, industry partners, academics from other UK universities, and ECRs, including UK Digital Economy Crucible Alumnus.
+Participants will be selected through a competitive process based on their written applications reviewed by a panel consisting of the Director of CHERISH-DE, other CHERISH-DE Co-Investigators, industry partners, academics from other UK universities, and ECRs, including UK Digital Economy Crucible Alumni.
 In selecting participants, the panel will be looking for researchers with the following criteria:

 work published in their field, and who are eager to take advantage of cross-discipline working